krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 > Little's Law has been completely separated from queueing theory and stochastic
 > processes.

-For stochastic processes this was useful because it could now be applied to analyze non-ergodic and non-stationary stochastic processes [^-sample-path-theory].
-And of course, it opened up the same possibilities for deterministic processes as well.

-[^-sample-path-theory]:
-Separating the law from stochastic assumptions only means that it
-    can be combined with the rich theory of such such processes in even more general contexts.

-    Stidham’s proof technique, known as sample path analysis, has had wide utility beyond the proof of Little’s Law.
-In the study of stochastic processes, this approach has allowed researchers to establish general properties of systems without requiring stationarity or ergodicity from the outset.
-These developments are extensively documented in [@eltaha1999], and their implications extend deeply into real-world operational settings.

 Unlike Dr. Little’s result, Stidham’s theorem is proved using _observed long run averages_ :